The HEARD Project seeks to effectively respond to major challenges by:

 Data Liberation and Evidence Strengthening

-Data liberation and evidence strengthening is about taking advantage of opportunities to make data more available and accessible, and strengthening analysis of data that already exists but may not be fully leveraged for decision-making.
+Data liberation and evidence strengthening is about exploiting opportunities to make existing data more available and accessible and entails the use of available data for analysis and informed decision-making.

 Research and Evaluation Study Design and Implementation

-If there is a gap in existing data, we support new research studies and evaluations–and often explore aspects of policy and intervention implementation such as feasibility, acceptability, adaptability, effectiveness, scalability and sustainability.
+If there is a gap in existing data, HEARD supports a range of research and evaluation activities that often explore aspects of policy and intervention implementation such as feasibility, acceptability, adaptability, effectiveness, scalability and sustainability.

 Process Development for Evidence-To-Use Acceleration